 What do the freedom indexes tell about the economic system of Brazil?

 Now, to determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Brazil is ranked 133th globally and 26th in the Americas indicating that the country has a mostly unfree economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Brazil scored 52.4 out of 100, indicating that the country has a mostly unfree economy.

-In a similar way, the 2022 Freedom House index evaluates the state of political rights and civil liberties globally.
+In a similar way, the 2026 Freedom House index evaluates the state of political rights and civil liberties globally.
 Generally, market economies tend to align more with democracy and freedom, while command economies tend to be characterized by greater state control and fewer democratic and civil liberty protections.
-Brazil gets a score of 73/100, which qualifies it as free.
+Brazil gets a score of 72/100 (As of 2026), which qualifies it as Free.
 Brazil is a country where the government does not control what people do for political reasons, and people have the freedom to choose (what, how much, and how to produce, whether to buy or not, selling price, etc.)

 The Link Between Public Sector Employment and the Economic System of Brazil